1. Opening Statement

 ii.
 Flexible work arrangements change the work norms of how a job is typically accomplished, including, but not limited to, time, place, methods, etc.

 iii.
-Flexible work arrangements are job-appropriate and accountability dependent.
+Flexible work arrangements will only be granted for certain positions and are dependent upon an employee’s ability to be accountable for their job needs.
 They do not change job responsibilities and are not suitable for every job.
 Such arrangements should be based on current job duties and should not result in changes to the essential functions of the position.

 iv.
-Flexible work arrangements should not be solely based on the employee’s personal situation.
+Flexible work arrangements are not available for all positions.
 Many jobs require employees to be on-site and physically present on a daily or frequent basis due to personal interaction with students, employees, and other constituents and/or to access information or materials that are available only at the regularly assigned site(s).

 vi.
 Flexible work arrangements are responsive to the needs of employees and business operations.
-As changes occur frequently, flexible work arrangements should be reviewed and updated regularly, and documented at least annually.
+As changes occur frequently, flexible work arrangements should be reviewed and updated annually.

 b.
 Business Considerations

 i.
-In order to determine the appropriateness of a flex arrangement, the College will take into consideration issues including, but not limited to, tax laws, state employment laws, safety and security of College equipment and information, and compliance with College policies and workplace regulations including the Fair Labor Standards Act and workers’ compensation.
+In order to determine the appropriateness of a flex arrangement, the College will take into consideration issues including, but not limited to, the employee’s position, the position’s suitability for a flexible work arrangement, tax laws, state employment laws, safety and security of College equipment and information, and compliance with College policies and workplace regulations including the Fair Labor Standards Act and workers’ compensation.

 iii.
 In general, flexible work arrangements should replicate the productive working conditions of a Lafayette-provided workspace.
-Major activities that wouldn’t be a normal part of the on-campus workday (such as providing care for family members or performing non-work related tasks) are not appropriate while working remotely.
+Major activities that wouldn’t be a normal part of the on-campus workday (such as providing care for family members or performing non-work-related tasks) are not appropriate while working remotely.
 Activities that might normally be interspersed throughout the day at the office (such as taking check-in calls from a caregiver) are acceptable if they do not interfere with expected routines and deliverables.
+Employees cannot use a flexible work arrangement as a replacement for appropriate childcare.

 iv.
-Flex-time schedules may be specific, intermittent, or rotational and will be set up in an attempt to better meet the needs of employees and the operational.
+Flex-time schedules may be specific, intermittent, or rotational and will be set up in an attempt to better meet the operational needs of the College and the needs of employees.

 c.
 Equipment & Location

 i.
-The employee’s use of equipment, software, and all other resources provided by the College is limited to the purposes of flexible work arrangements and is not intended for the employee’s personal use.
+The employee’s use of equipment, software, and all other resources provided by the College is limited to work related purposes and is not intended for and should not be used for the employee’s personal matters.

 ii.
 In-person business with others cannot be conducted in a personal residence.
 No in-person meetings, material drop-off, or in-person technical assistance will be conducted in a personal residence.
 No technical support will be provided for non-Lafayette computers or equipment.